Poems About Life: Homepage

 At least that’s the name people use

-when they talk or write about me in English.
+when they talk about me in English.

 I am the figure of a woman